gavinmdouglas/gavinmdouglas.github.io/index.md

 title: Welcome
 ---

-I am a PhD candidate at Dalhousie University in [Dr Morgan Langille's research lab](http://morganlangille.com).
+I am a recently defended PhD candidate at Dalhousie University in [Dr Morgan Langille's research lab](http://morganlangille.com).
 This site contains my professional information and resources that may be of interest to others, such as workshop materials.

 <p>
 <br />